Generalized Composition via Nerves: Models and Algebra: Further results

-The gist of each of the following theorems is that an $(n,i)$-composer of sets $\mathcal{S'}$ can be characterized by properties in dimension $n+1$.
+The gist of each of the following theorems is that an \NICOMP{n}{i} of sets $\MC{S}'$ can be characterized by properties in dimension $n+1$.
 The theorems treat individual cases according to the value of $i \in [n+1]$.

-In part \ref{function-case}, specializing to $n=1$ and $i=1$, there is an analogous result characterizing the nerve of a category of sets and functions.
+In part \refpage{function-case}, specializing to $n=1$ and $i=1$, there is an analogous result characterizing the nerve of a category of sets and functions.